 Koh Tao, Thailand

 “Little we know we were going to fall so badly for scuba diving while wandering around Thailand a few years back.
-But soon we learned that the small island of Koh Tao was a learner’s paradise for its easy and great dives, affordable prices and overall good vibes. ”
+But it didn’t take long enough to figure out that it’s a paradise for scuba divers of all levels.
+Affordable prices, great island vibes was all that we could have asked for.”

 Read more about this Thailand paradise Koh Tao on their blog A World To Travel.